IroAlexis/gogextract/README.md

 # GOG Extract

-The [project] is developped by @Yepoleb.
+The [project] is developped by [@Yepoleb].
 I'm rewriting it in the C language with the objective of not having memory leaks.

 Script for unpacking GOG Linux installers (don't compatible with DLCs).